gaia-react/remix/README.md

 It comes with **EVERYTHING** you need, fully configured and ready to go.

-The DX (Developer Experience) is top-notch.
+The Developer Experience (DX) is designed to be top-notch.

 - Automated and robust code quality tools are all set up, keeping your code clean and tech debt to a minimum.
 - Best practices are baked into the source code examples for you to follow.